CogStack/CogStack-Pipeline/docs/examples/index.md

 elasticsearch.cluster.host = elasticsearch-1
 elasticsearch.cluster.port = 9200
 ```
-Similarly, as when defining the sample database source, we need to provide the ElasticSearch host and port configuration according to the microservices definition in the corresponding Docker Compose file (see `examples/example1/docker/docker-compose.yml`).
+Similarly, as when defining the sample database source, we need to provide the ElasticSearch host and port configuration according to the microservices definition in the corresponding Docker Compose file (see: `examples/docker-common/docker-compose.yml` and `examples/example1/docker/docker-compose.override.yml`).

 In the next step, we specify the ElasticSearch indexing parameters (optional):